ShubhamDhirani/Multi-Agent-AI-Assistant-using-LangChain-and-FastAPI/README.md

    - Type your message and press Enter.
    - Type `clear` to reset the current session.
    - Type `exit` or `quit` to end the chat.
+   - Type `delete` to remove an existing session.

 ## File Structure
 - `app.py` — Main chatbot application.